 What began as an importer of Italian jeans is today Chicorée Fashion, one of the largest textile chains for women's apparel in Switzerland.
 With more than 150 shops and over ten million items of clothing sold each year, the brand is an essential part of the Swiss urban landscape.
 Founded in 1982 by Jörg Weber, the company continues its expansion today.
 But one quality has remained unchanged: the company’s family culture.

-By establishing the Chicorée Family App, the company has applied its family culture to the way it communicates.
+By establishing the Chicorée Family Employee App, the company has applied its family culture to the way it communicates.
 “The Chicorée Family App enables us to further strengthen our family character and communicate with all of our employees directly and around the clock," says Pascal Weber, who is responsible for the app project.

 An Employee App for Gen Z and Millennials